 When the building takes occupancy three to four years later it is registered with the city and it’s at this time that you will want to change the registered name with the building from yours to theirs, assuming they are now 18 years of age.
 Now on title, they are seen as a first-time buyer and become eligible for a full or partial refund on the Land Transfer Tax, which is applied at closing when the building registers with the city.
 This rebate alone can amount to $8,475 in savings.

 This is also when the mortgage for the property kicks in.
-Obviously, an 18 year old won’t qualify for a mortgage so you’ll be required to co-sign with them.
+Obviously, an 18-year-old won’t qualify for a mortgage so you’ll be required to co-sign with them.
 In order to ensure that the Land Transfer Tax (LTT) refund and capital gains accrue to them and not you, have your lawyers set up the joint purchase by assigning 1% ownership to you and 99% to them.
 While the LTT refund will be based on the 99% ownership, you, as parents, can sign a trust declaration that you are only holding the 1% in trust for the child so that the capital gains would all go to them.

-While most students are going into debt by paying tuition and housing costs, your kid is paying into a mortgage while the property they live in is generating profits to pay for their school.
+While most students are going into debt by paying tuition and housing costs, your child is paying into a mortgage while the property they live in is generating profits to pay for their school.
 With you to thank for getting them started, not only will they graduate with a degree but they’ll have a foot in the door of Toronto’s housing market.
 I believe they call that killing two birds with one stone.

-When your son or daughter decides they’re ready to sell the property, because it’s their personal residence, all profits earned are completely tax exempt.
+When your son or daughter decides they’re ready to sell the property, because it’s their personal residence all profits earned are completely tax exempt.
 It is the number one means of getting ahead without giving most of your income away in taxes.
 They’re not paying rent, they’re paying themselves and the gains are 100% tax-free.

 LOW RISK, HIGH RETURN

 If you choose to invest while your son or daughter are still at a young age, the property must be put in your name and you won’t benefit from those first-time buyer tax breaks.
 You can however, still use the equity you earn from the investment property to be used as a Gifted Down Payment towards their first property when they are ready to purchase (at this time they will receive the first-time buyer tax break).
 You are able to gift a down payment of as much or as little as you want and there are no tax implications.
-This is a great way to help your child get into thermal estate market and start building wealth for themselves.
+This is a great way to help your kid get into the real estate market and start building wealth for themselves.

 THE PIERRE CARAPETIAN APPROACH TO PRE-CONSTRUCTION INVESTING

 Pierre has built strategic alliances and partnerships with the most prominent builders and sales teams across the city.
-Through these partnerships he is given preferential access, choice of the best layouts and suites, and the best terms.
+Through these partnerships, he is given preferential access, a choice of the best layouts and suites, and the best terms.
 He’s been able to track the success of these pre-construction buildings watching them come into fruition from what were once parking lots.
 His experience selling these properties allows him to recognize which suites are the best, which will make the most money, which ones make the least money and which ones have the highest returns.

 Pierre has a handful of investment properties himself and he lives by the model if he wouldn’t personally invest in the property, he won’t recommend it to his clients.
 You can download our Free Guide to Investing in Pre-Construction here to learn how to properly invest in Pre-Construction real estate.
 With over 500 investment properties, Pierre’s clients have made millions by making smart real estate decisions.
 Now, it’s your turn.
 Download the guide.